 From Looker's access control and permission management design, we can clearly see that Looker aims to target enterprise customers with complex needs as its system seems to be an overkill for smaller organizations.

 Looker does not provide preparation capabilities, but instead relies on its partners like Stitch or Alooma to provide data pipeline functions.
 Nevertheless, Looker has something called a Persistent Derived Table (PDT) that can be used for certain data preparation use cases.

 PDT is good enough and functional when what you want is to simply speed up your queries by materializing some data in your database.
 It works like this: First, you set up a derived model, either directly from SQL or by saving a Look to LookML.
 Then, set-up a schedule for Looker to materialize the data from that model to your database.
 You can also set-up additional options like the indexing or materializing frequency.

 Nevertheless, Looker PDT's options are quite limited as it does not provide incremental and dependent materializations like the ones offered by Holistics or dbt.

-Looker does not provide a public pricing on their website but chooses to offer a custom tailored model instead.
+Looker doesn't have a free trial and does not provide a public pricing on their website but chooses to offer a custom tailored model instead.
 The final price will depend on multiple factors including total users, types of users (viewer vs. editor), database connections, and scale of deployment.
 According to a third party site, Looker's pricing starts from $3000-$5000 a month for 10 users with an additional $50 a month for each new user.
 This is similar to traditional enterprise pricing structures and thus may not appeal to prospects who are familiar with a predictable and transparent SaaS based pricing.